 - I took 14 months maternity leave and through a combination of paid maternity leave and paid annual leave I received pay throughout the full 14 months.
 I returned to work on a part time arrangement and any requests I’ve made for flexibility or carer’s leave have been willingly met.
 I was provided with a comfortable and private place to express milk and given time to do this.
 I’ve been promoted twice since I returned to work.
 For all these things, I am lucky.

-- I have a husband with whom I share a loving and equal partnership.
-He supports my ambition.
+- I have a husband who supports my ambition.
 He shares in parenting duty and domestic duties around the house.
-My husband is loving, faithful and does not abuse me.
+My husband is faithful and does not abuse me.
 For this I am lucky.

 - My husband took 6 months off during my maternity leave to spend time with me and our son.
-During that time he supported me to travel and undertake field work for my PhD.
+During that time we travelled and I undertook field work for my PhD.
 He was able to use this time to bond with our son and to revel in our new family life.
 He is so lucky to have had this opportunity.
 I’m so lucky that he had this opportunity.

 - I’m lucky that I live in a democratic society with the right to vote.
 I’m lucky that I live in a country where I had access to an education.
 I have a bank account in my own name, a credit card, a licence to drive a car and I own my own home jointly with my husband.